Frequently Asked Questions

 While Bodmin General is a wheelchair accessible station, unfortunately not all of our trains are, due to their construction in the 1950’s and traditional narrow doors.
 There is lots of information on our Access page which might be useful to you, but it you can’t find what you’re looking for, please get in touch.

 Is there a café on site?

 Yes!
-We have the Cornish Rail Coffee Co. café at Bodmin General, and the Signalbox Café at Bodmin Parkway.
-The café at Bodmin Parkway is currently undergoing a refurbishment and should reopen later in 2021.
-You can find out more about our cafés, gift shop and other on site facilities below.
+We have the Cornish Rail Coffee Co. café at Bodmin General, and the Buffet at Bodmin Parkway.
+The Buffet at Bodmin Parkway is also open Monday to Saturday, 07:30 to 14:30.
+You can find out more about our cafés and facilities here.